bptlab/Context-Aware-Change-Detection/README.md

 |:--:|
 | *Fig. 1 Enhanced process model with change patterns detected on the raw MIMIC event log* |

 Fig. 2 illustrates an enhanced process model with a few change patterns identified based on the transformed event log.
 As for Sepsis, more change patterns with increased effect sizes could be detected.
-Especially the measurements associated to the "Dialysis" activities have high effect sizes (0.78-0.88), where Blood Urea Nitrogene (BUN) decreases after dialysis and increases again, before "Dialysis" is conducted again.
+Especially the measurements associated to the "Dialysis" activities have high effect sizes (0.78-0.88), where Blood Urea Nitrogene (BUN) decreases after dialysis and increases again, before "Dialysis" is conducted again [1].
 This looping pattern could not be identified before.
 Furthermore, the process mostly starts with measurements before Invasive Ventilation is conducted.
 It can also be seen, that "Invasive Ventilation" is conducted until the end of treatment and "Dialysis" is repeated multiple times during treatment.
 Thus, the structure of the process model improved as well and more insights regarding changing patterns could be derived.
-Add medical evidence --> creatinine/BUN increase/decrease + BP increase due to dialysis

 ![alt text](https://github.com/bptlab/Context-Aware-Change-Pattern-Detection/blob/main/Evaluation/MIMIC_PM.png?raw=true)
 |:--:|